21st Century Scholars

 - Click on “My Account” to apply for the 21st Century Scholars program

-You will receive an email with an application summary and program enrollment application after the application is received.
+You will receive an email with an application summary and program enrollment application after the application is recieved.

 Can I still apply in high school or college?

 Students must be automatically enrolled in or apply to the 21st Century Scholars program by June 30 of the end of their 8th-grade year.
 The only exception is that students in foster care may enroll in high school.
-Indiana offers many other financial aid programs if you missed the enrollment deadline.
+Indiana offers many other financial aid programs if students miss the enrollment deadline.

 21st Century Scholars Resources